Table of Contents:

 Although Bitcoin's transparency can be considered a strength, concerns over user privacy have led to the creation of several privacy-conserving solutions that aim to provide total anonymity to their users.
 Coin tumblers or mixers were the earliest of these methods but, as adoption grew, network congestion led to higher transaction fees, which made them too expensive to manage.

 Then came privacy coins.
 These private cryptocurrencies used different cryptographic tools to shield transaction information and user identity.
 A famous example and one of the most successful private coins is Monero ($XMR).
-Monero adopted ring signatures, stealth addresses, and ring confidential transactions (RingCT) to provide complete anonymity to its users.
+Monero adopted ring signatures, stealth addresses, and ring confidential transactions (RingCT) to provide complete anonymity to its users, while also being a fully functional smart contracts platform.
 Monero's success is well-known and has given rise to a bounty by the United States government to anyone who can crack the network’s cryptography.

 Zcash came into the fray almost simultaneously, using zero-knowledge proofs and shielded transactions to provide anonymity.
 Zero Knowledge Succinct Non-interactive Arguments of Knowledge (zk-SNARKs) allowed users to present transaction receipts without revealing any information about the nature of the transaction and its participants.
 However, Zcash was not private by default like Monero, allowing users to transact without privacy at their behest.